nystudio107/plugindev/README.md

 These are two separate local repositories from the same remote git origin repository.

+The path `repositories` in your respective `composer.json` files will cause Composer to install your plugins locally, rather than via Packagist, creating a symlink to the directories mentioned above.

 This allows you to have all the repositories in the `craft_v3` directory set to your Craft CMS 3 compatible branch, and all the repositories in the `craft_v4` directory set to your Craft CMS 4 compatible branch.

 This makes working with multiple versions of your plugins for multiple versions of Craft CMS much easier.